Searching ...

 Photos of South Carolina and SC state flag

-Nestled in the Southeast corner of the United States, South Carolina is one of the most charming and welcoming parts of the country.
-Not only is it famous for its generous Southern hospitality and miles of tranquil coastline; South Carolina is an attractive destination for those looking for a special place to retire.
+South Carolina is one of the most charming and welcoming parts of the United States.
+Not only is it famous for its generous Southern hospitality and miles of tranquil coastline, but the Palmetto State is a special place to retire.
+The secret’s getting out, though, as the state was the fastest-growing in 2023.
+Learn about retiring in South Carolina, the pros and cons of the lifestyle, and where to look for a high-quality lifestyle in your best years.

-Starting off with one of the most important perks of living in South Carolina is the inherent, natural beauty that the state has to offer.
-Forests, mountains, lakes, and the neighboring ocean are all visual reminders that South Carolina is not only a beautiful place to live, but it is also a naturally vast one too.
-Playing host to this naturally spectacular scenery, South Carolina boasts some of the most magnificent sunsets in the USA that drape around the iconic mountains.
-The palmetto tree (which gives SC its nickname as the ‘palmetto state’), is paved along the renowned coastline, and the state is also home to the ‘Angel Oak Tree’.
-This is one of the oldest living things in the United States at over 400 years old and represents the historical, natural beauty surrounding this part of the world.
+One of the top perks of living in South Carolina is the inherent natural beauty.
+The forests, mountains, lakes, and the Atlantic Ocean are visual reminders that South Carolina is not only a beautiful place to live, but it is also a naturally vast one.
+Magnificent sunsets drape around the iconic mountains.
+Hundreds of waterfalls cascade over cliffs into sapphire lakes and winding streams.
+Peach and apple orchards blossom on the rolling hills of central Carolina.
+The palmetto tree (which gives SC its nickname as the ‘Palmetto State’) waves tall in the sea breezes washing over the renowned beautiful beaches.
+The state is also home to the ‘Angel Oak Tree’.
+This is one of the oldest living things in the United States, over 400 years old, and represents the historical, natural beauty of the southern state.

 The Great Outdoors

 Those already living in South Carolina get to experience the beauty and charm that others fantasize about.
-With its beautiful, scenic trails, sunny beaches, and historical significance, there is never a dull moment for those who love the outdoors.
-Making the jump to move to South Carolina will instantly upgrade your quality of life as you will have no shortage of postcard-worthy, natural beauty all around you.
+With its beautiful hills, sunny beaches, and rolling golf courses, there is never a dull moment for those who love the outdoors.
+Moving to South Carolina will instantly upgrade your quality of life as you will have no shortage of postcard-worthy, natural beauty all around you.

-If the coast is calling your name, South Carolina has plenty of beaches that welcome that deep blue, Atlantic Ocean to their shores.
-Myrtle Beach is a vacation resort in SC known for its golf, entertainment, and boardwalk.
-Visitors can enjoy attractions such as the Skywheel, Aquarium, or enjoy a sunset stroll along the promenade in the evenings.
-To experience some Southern historical charm, Charleston is high on the must-visit list.
-Known for its historic pastel antebellum architecture, horse-drawn carriages and famous cobbled French quarter, Charleston is the jewel of South Carolina.
-Residents can enjoy attractions such as the Sumter National Monument or the historic Charleston City Market, just to name a few.
+If the coast is calling your name, find plenty of beaches along the deep blue, Atlantic Ocean.
+Myrtle Beach is a vacation town known worldwide for its golf, entertainment, and boardwalk.
+Visitors can enjoy attractions such as the Skywheel and Aquarium or enjoy a sunrise promenade.
+The Grand Strand sands extend hundreds of miles through North Myrtle Beach into North Carolina.
+Further South, historic Charleston is on the must-visit list for experiencing Southern charm.
+Known for its historic pastel antebellum architecture, horse-drawn carriages, and famous cobbled French quarter, Charleston is the jewel of South Carolina.
+Attractions include the Sumter National Monument and the historic Charleston City Market, to name a few.
+Plus, there are the nearby beaches at Folly Island and the Isle of Palms.

-Those who wish to stay active can experience an array of scenic hill walks, forest trails, or hikes throughout South Carolina.
-There are many beautiful waterfalls in the state, such as the Issaqueen falls or the Whitewater falls and some fantastic forests such as the Congaree National Park and the Francis Marion National Forest.
-If being by water brings you the most joy, there is also an abundance of lakes that look like they have fallen straight out of a movie.
-Lake Hartwell and Lake Greenwood are examples of lakes designed to be enjoyed by those who call South Carolina home.
+Those who wish to stay active have an array of scenic walks, forest trails, or hikes throughout South Carolina.
+Not everyone realizes the Blue Ridge Mountains do run through upper South Carolina, creating a beautiful region with quiet lakes, scenic vistas, and mountain towns.
+In the Upstate await many beautiful waterfalls, such as the Issaqueen Falls or the Whitewater Falls.
+But even in the central region, get away from the crowds in fantastic forests, such as the Congaree National Park and the Francis Marion National Forest.
+If being by water brings you the most joy, many lakes look like they fell straight out of a movie.
+Lake Hartwell and Lake Greenwood are examples of lakes prized by South Carolina retirees for their low cost of living and waterfront housing.

-Golf is another major attraction to South Carolina.
-The Harbour Town Golf Links on Hilton Head Island or The Ocean Course on Kiawah Island are two examples of high-end, world-renowned golf courses hailed as some of the best in American golf.
-Both of these courses continue to host PGA Tour events, with The Ocean Course hosting the Ryder Cup, and PGA Championship.
+Golf is another bonus to retiring in South Carolina.
+The Harbour Town Golf Links on Hilton Head Island and The Ocean Course on Kiawah Island are two examples of high-end, world-renowned golf courses hailed as some of the best in American golf.
+Both courses continue to host PGA Tour events, with The Ocean Course hosting the Ryder Cup and PGA Championship.

 “Your health is your wealth,” as they say, and it could not be further from the truth.
-Health and wellness rank high on the list of Pros when choosing South Carolina as a home.
-There are numerous leading healthcare systems throughout the state that concentrate on a wealth of specialists, areas from cardiology to rheumatology.
+Health and wellness rank high on the list of pros when choosing South Carolina as a home.
+Numerous leading healthcare systems are situated throughout the state.
+The medical centers provide a wealth of specialists in areas from cardiology to rheumatology.

-South Carolina is home to some of the best, world-class hospitals such as the Medical University of South Carolina (MUSC) and the Spartanburg medical center, offering first-class, quality healthcare.
-South Carolina is an extremely desirable place to live, which also attracts top medical professionals to the area.
-Having access to medical treatments or wellness checks is an integral part of growing older, so by choosing SC as a place to live means never worrying about receiving important medical care.
+The Medical University of South Carolina (MUSC) and the Roper Institute are world-class hospitals in Charleston.
+In other regions, look to health care leaders Lexington Medical Center and Spartanburg Medical Center.
+Both offer first-class, quality healthcare.
+Having access to specialized care or wellness checks is an integral part of growing older.
+Choosing SC as a place to live means never worrying about receiving important medical care.

 Education

-When reaching retiring age, most people already have a first-class degree in life.
+When reaching retirement age, most people already have a first-class degree in life.
 However, learning never stops.
 Whether it’s years spent in full-time employment or the university of hard knocks, senior citizens do not have to hit pause on knowledge seeking.
-When life starts to slow down, it doesn’t mean the mind has to as well, and with some extra time to enjoy the finer things in life, why not choose education?
+When life starts to slow down, it doesn’t mean the mind has to as well.
+With some extra time to enjoy the finer things in life, why not choose education?
 Or at least have the option…

-By choosing South Carolina as the place to live out the golden years, residents over 60 can sign up (on a space-available basis) to any state-funded college tuition-free!
+South Carolina encourages lifelong learning.
+Residents over 60 can sign up (on a space-available basis) for any state-funded college tuition-free!
 Seniors can take any class offered and have access to specialized learning programs, all for just a small registration fee.

 Tuition may be waived, but there may be small fees for resources or course materials; however, this is just a small price to pay for valuable learning.

-Like everything in life, there has to be a balance, and whilst South Carolina has it’s many, many Pros, there are also some cons that need to be taken into consideration when moving to this colorful state.
+Like everything in life, there has to be a balance.
+While South Carolina has many advantages, some cons need to be considered when moving to this colorful state.

 The Weather

-South Carolina has beautiful hot summers and mild winters, but the temperature during the summer months can reach well into the 90’s throughout July and August.
+South Carolina has beach-friendly summers and mild winters.
+However, the temperature during the summer months can reach well into the 90F throughout July and August.
+Heat indexes and humidity can push that even higher.
 The humid, subtropical climate can be a struggle for those sensitive to the heat.
 It can make those warm, long days a little uncomfortable.
+Even parts of the Upstate and Central Carolina can have indexes over 100F.

-With humid, sub-tropical weather brings the threat of hurricanes.
-Embedded along the Eastern seaboard, the state is subjected to at least one hurricane per year.
-With so many coastal towns, there is a constant threat that some will be hit with some freak weather during the year, bringing power shortages, flooding, and potential evacuations.
+Another downside to sub-tropical weather is the threat of hurricanes.
+With so many coastal towns, there is a constant threat that some will be hit with extreme weather during the year, bringing power shortages, flooding, and potential evacuations.
+But it’s not just the coast that should be concerned, as Hurricane Helene in 2024 showed.
+Upstate South Carolina residents lost power for weeks and experienced flash flooding, too.

-The disruption caused by hurricanes such as high winds and structural damage can have a long-term effect on property.
-Most homeowners in the Carolinas opt to incorporate wind damage into their homeowners’ insurance.
-Flood insurance is a separate cost, depending on what flood zone your property falls in the cost of flood insurance will vary.
+Hurricanes’ high winds and rainfall cause structural damage that can have a long-term effect on property.
+Most South Carolinians opt to incorporate wind damage into their homeowners’ insurance.
+Flood insurance is a separate cost.
+Depending on what flood zone your property falls in, the cost of flood insurance will vary.

 House Prices

-Although South Carolina has some of the lowest property taxes in the US, those toying with the idea of coastal property in a popular city will need to dig deep into their pockets.
-Of course, there are plenty of options for housing, whatever the budget, but to live close to places like Myrtle Beach or Charleston will naturally hold a higher price tag.
-There are many communities and neighborhoods to suit every need, but location pricing is definitely something to take into consideration when planning the big move.
+Although South Carolina has some of the lowest property taxes in the US, those toying with the idea of coastal property in a popular city will need to dig deep.
+Of course, the state has plenty of housing options, whatever the budget.
+Still, to live near some of the best places to retire in South Carolina, like Hilton Head Island, Myrtle Beach, or Charleston, has a higher price tag.
+Look at location-based prices and your personal finances when planning the big move.

 Wildlife

 Each part of the country has its own story to tell when it comes to scary encounters with local wildlife.
 From rattlesnakes in the deserts of Arizona to moose running wild in Alaska, the US is home to some fascinating creatures.
 South Carolina is no different!
-Mosquito invasions and alligators infiltrating residential backyards are just a few examples of creepy critters to watch out for.
-Of course, the beautiful scenery definitely outweighs the risk of non-human encounters, but having a good knowledge of local wildlife will help along your journey when relocating to South Carolina.
+Mosquito invasions and alligators infiltrating residential backyards are a few examples of critters to watch out for.
+Being warm, the state has a lot of bugs.
+Homeowners need to watch for cockroaches, termites, and rodents.
+Paying for pest service is a typical expense in southern living.
+Of course, the beautiful scenery may outweigh the risk of non-human encounters.
+Knowing local wildlife will help you know what to expect when relocating to South Carolina.

-It is safe to say that the pros of retiring in South Carolina outweigh the cons.
-The charming, coastal cities saturated in history cannot be replicated, and the financial perks that senior citizens receive are remarkable.
-Other areas of interest to note when thinking about moving to SC is the state’s rich culinary reputation for not only seafood, but for good old-fashioned Southern comfort food.
+The pros of retiring in South Carolina outweigh the cons.
+The historic coastal cities cannot be replicated, and the financial perks that senior citizens receive are remarkable.
+Other areas of interest to note when considering moving to SC are the state’s reputation for southern hospitality and rich culinary traditions.

-Together with its Southern hospitality makes South Carolina an extremely appealing place to live out those later years.
-Whether it’s tree-lined streets filled with boutiques and eateries or world-class golf resorts, the ‘Palmetto state’ appears to have it all.
-It seems as though South Carolina has its arms wide open for those willing to relocate.
+Together, these items make South Carolina an extremely appealing place to live out those later years.
+Whether it’s tree-lined walkable downtowns filled with boutiques and dining options or world-class golf resorts, the ‘Palmetto State’ appears to have it all.
+South Carolina seems to have its arms wide open for those willing to relocate.

 Start Your Home Search